This section provides procedures to create a Geographic Edition partnership between two clusters.

 The cluster on which you want to create the partnership is up and running.

-If a partner cluster is a zone cluster, either application-based replication such as Oracle Data Guard is configured or no data replication is used.
+If a partner cluster is a zone cluster, either application-based replication such as, Oracle Data Guard, or EMC Symmetrix Remote Data Facility storage-based replication is configured or no data replication is used.

 The geoadm start command must have already been run on the this cluster and the partner cluster.
-For more information about using the geoadm start command, see Enabling the Geographic Edition Infrastructure.
+For more information about using the geoadm start command, see Enabling the Geographic Edition Framework.

 The cluster name of the partner cluster is known.

 The host information of the partner cluster must defined in the local host file.
-The local cluster needs to know how to reach the partner cluster by name.
+The local cluster needs to be able to reach the partner cluster by name.

 Security has been configured on the two clusters by installing the appropriate certificates.
 See Configuring Trust Between Partner Clusters for more information.